app-sre/gabi/README.md

 127.0.0.1 - - [09/Feb/2023:11:36:47 +0900] "POST /query HTTP/1.1" 200 39
 ```

-An example query against a PostgreSQL to check for the existance of a specific table in the database (single quotes need
+An example query against a PostgreSQL to check for the existence of a specific table in the database (single quotes need
 to be replaced with `'\''` in queries run with curl):

 ```